bulk-reviewer/bulk-reviewer/README.md

 * Facebook and Outlook data
 * Additional lexicons (like [those developed by the ePADD project team](https://library.stanford.edu/projects/epadd/community/lexicon-working-group))

 The application is designed to aid archivists and librarians in processing and providing access to digital collections but may be useful in other domains as well.
-Bulk Reviewer has been made possible in part by the generous support of the [Library Innovation Lab](https://lil.law.harvard.edu) at Harvard University, where Tim Walsh was a 2018 Summer Fellow, and a Concordia University Library Research Grant.
+Bulk Reviewer has been made possible in part by the generous support of a [Harvard Library Innovation Lab](https://lil.law.harvard.edu) summer fellowship and a [Concordia University Library](https://library.concordia.ca) Research Grant.

 An earlier server-based version of Bulk Reviewer developed using Django can be found [here](https://github.com/timothyryanwalsh/bulk-reviewer).